-In today’s Budget an extra $28 million will be injected into adult cochlear implant programmes over four years beginning in 2021/22.
+In today’s Budget $28 million will be injected into adult cochlear implant programmes over four years beginning in 2021/22.
 This almost doubles the number of people across the country receiving cochlear implants from 86 to 166 per year.

 Claire says The Hearing House is grateful for the work that has been done advocating the need for more adult cochlear implant funding.

 "There are people on our waiting lists who have waited years for a cochlear implant.
 Today's announcement should give many of our waiting recipients a real sense of hope that they will access sound again."

 Until this budget, the baseline funding available was for 40 adults nationally.
 In February, the Government injected $6 million in a one-off payment towards the New Zealand cochlear implant programme.

 The Hearing House Clinical Director Holly Teagle says: "Those funds have allowed us to give 35 more people on our programme access to sound again - and the improved quality of life that comes with this."

 Claire, Holly and The Hearing House team welcome today's announcement, which confirms Labour's pre-election manifesto commitment to double the number of cochlear implants each year from 80 to 160 during this parliamentary term.

 "It is a positive acknowledgement of the value of the cochlear implant programme in New Zealand.
 We look forward to giving more adults access to sound through cochlear implant technology," Claire says.